JEROME101-create/learning-git/README.md

 # learning-git

-This repo was useg to learngit
+This repo was used to learn git